Background image

 Creating SDKs

-In a folder with the api.yaml file for the schema, open a terminal and use Node.js with npm:
+In the folder containing the openapi.yaml file, open a terminal and use Node.js with npm:

 npm install -g fern-api